 Rigid trucks

-Articulated trucks
+Articulated or combination trucks

 B-doubles or b-trains have two fifth wheel couplings whereby a tractor unit tows two trailers